UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/ROS_INTERFACE.md

     Dismiss a protective stop to continue robot movements.
 NOTE: It is the responsibility of the user to ensure the cause of the protective stop is resolved before calling this service.

 #### Parameters
+ * "**receive_timeout**" (Required)

+    Timeout after which a call to the dashboard server will be considered failure if no answer has been received.

  * "**robot_ip**" (Required)

     Please add description.
 See dashboard_client_node.cpp line number: 36